Fish allergy: Fish allergenic proteins

 The protein parvalbumin has been identified as the major allergen causing fish allergy (but not shellfish allergy, which is caused by tropomyosin).
 Parvalbumin is resistant to heat and enzymatic digestion, so cooking does not diminish its allergenic potency, nor do digestive enzymes.
-Bony fishes manifest β-parvalbumin whereas cartilaginous fishes such as sharks and rays manifest α-parvalbumin; allergenicity to bony fishes has a low cross-reactivity to cartilaginous fishes.
+Most bony fishes manifest β-parvalbumin as major allergens whereas cartilaginous fishes such as sharks and rays manifest α-parvalbumin as major allergens; allergenicity to bony fishes has a low cross-reactivity to cartilaginous fishes and also chicken meat.

+Bony fishes have, depending on the species, combined for all three parvalbumin lineages (alpha, oncomodulin [sometimes called beta-1], and beta-2) between 7 and 22 genes.
+Although in most bony fishes the β-2 parvalbumins are the major allergens, in some bony fishes the α-parvalbumins are the highest expressed in muscle and were identified as the allergens.
+The allergen nomenclature is partly based on the order of allergen detection per species, and therefore identical allergen numbers in different fish species do not always refer to the same gene (see the table).

 In addition to β-parvalbumin, fish enolase, aldolase and collagen can also trigger allergic reactions.
 Fish collagen is widely used in the food industry in foods such as gummy candies, jelly beans or marshmallows.
 It may also be marketed as a dietary supplement ingredient or as an inactive ingredient in pharmaceutical products.
 Standardized skin tests that incorporate parvalbumin for fish sensitivity will miss collagen allergy.
 People may be allergic to parvalbumin, collagen, or both.

 Non-allergic intolerance

 Scombroid food poisoning, also referred to as scrombroid, is a reaction from consuming fish that mimics an allergic reaction.
 It is caused by high concentrations of histamine, synthesized by bacteria in spoiled fish.
 Histamine is the main natural chemical responsible for true allergic reactions, hence the confusion with fish allergy.
 Scombroid symptoms onset is typically 10–30 minutes after consumption, and may include flushed skin, headache, itchiness, blurred vision, abdominal cramps and diarrhea.
 Fish commonly implicated include tuna, mackerel, sardine, anchovy, herring, bluefish, amberjack and marlin.
 These fish naturally have high levels of the amino acid histidine, which is converted to histamine when bacterial growth occurs during improper storage.
 Subsequent cooking, smoking, canning or freezing does not eliminate the histamine.